BrennanR/react-clean-calendar/README.md

 Note: all functions and components accept and return 1-indexed month values (1=Jan, 12=Dec).

-More examples can be found [here](https://brennanr.github.io/react-clean-calendar/).

 ## Exports

 ### Calendar
 - The main react calendar component.

 ### DefaultCalendarHeading
-- A simple implementation of a calendar heading.
-It includes pagination buttons for paging the calendar.
+- A react component calendar heading.
+This is a simple implementation to get started with.
+It includes pagination buttons and a title.

 ### localizedWeekdayNamesStartingWith(locale: string, format: WeekdayFormat, startingWeekDay: Weekday)
 - Provided with a locale and format, this will return weekday names you can display as calendar day headings.